 Data protection officer

 We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO at Jayne Pinchbeck, Group Legal Director, DPO@Cognita.com.
+If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO at Jayne Pinchbeck, General Counsel, DPO@Cognita.com.
 You have the right to make a complaint at any time to the Federal Data Protection and Information Commissioner (FDPIC), the Swiss supervisory authority for data protection issues, or the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.

 Changes to this privacy notice